llefranc/42_taskmaster/README.md

 ## About

-taskaster is an implementation in C++ off a job control daemon, with features similar to supervisor.
+Taskaster is an implementation in C++ off a job control daemon, with features similar to supervisor.

-taskmaster take as first argument a path to a configuration file that will be loaded at the beginning of the program.
+Taskmaster take as **first argument a path to a configuration file** that will be loaded at the beginning of the program.
 See the configuration file section for more information.

-taskmaster as second argument a path to a log file, where all the events will be report.
+Taskmaster as **second argument a path to a log file**, where all the events will be report.
 If the log file specified by the path does not exist, taskmaster will create it.

 ![Alt text](https://github.com/llefranc/42_taskmaster/blob/main/taskmaster_log_example.png)